Tonnie-Dev/SkyCast/README.md

 * [Compose Destinations](https://github.com/raamcosta/compose-destinations) - used to handle all navigations and arguments passing while hiding the complex, non-type-safe and boilerplate code

 * [Google Accompanist Libraries](https://github.com/google/accompanist) - these are a collection of extension libraries for Jetpack Compose.
-DiaryApp specifically uses Accompanist's Pager Library
+SkyCast specifically uses Accompanist's Permission Library
 * [Dagger Hilt](https://dagger.dev/hilt/) - used for Dependency Injection.
-* [Coil](https://coil-kt.github.io/coil/) - an image loading library for Android backed by Kotlin Coroutines

 * [SplashScreen API](https://developer.android.com/develop/ui/views/launch/splash-screen) - SplashScreen API lets apps launch with animation, including an into-app motion at launch, a splash screen showing your app icon, and a transition to your app itself.

 * [Room](https://developer.android.com/topic/libraries/architecture/room) persistence library which provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
-* [Mongo](https://www.mongodb.com/) - MongoDB is a popular NoSQL database, used in this app for storing and managing data related to diary entries.
-* [Firebase Storage](https://firebase.google.com/docs/storage/android/start) -  Firebase Cloud Storage is a scalable and reliable cloud storage solution used in the app for storing and retrieving photos associated with diary entries.
-* [Firebase Auth](https://firebase.google.com/docs/auth/android/start) - Firebase Authentication provides a secure and easy-to-use authentication system, allowing users to sign in and access their diary entries securely.
-* [Max Keppeler's Sheet Compose Dialog](https://github.com/maxkeppeler/sheets-compose-dialogs) - Firebase Authentication provides a secure and easy-to-use authentication system, allowing users to sign in and access their diary entries securely.

-* [StevDza-San's MessageBarCompose](https://github.com/stevdza-san/MessageBarCompose) - Animated Message Bar UI that can be wrapped around your screen content in order to display Error/Success messages in your app.
-It is adapted and optimized for use with Compose and Material 3 projects.

-* [StevDza-San's OneTapCompose](https://github.com/stevdza-san/OneTapCompose) - Animated Message Bar UI that can be wrapped around your screen content in order to display Error/Success messages in your app.
-It is adapted and optimized for use with Compose and Material 3 projects.

 # :memo: Authors :memo:
 - [@Tonnie-Dev](https://github.com/Tonnie-Dev)